 We have generated a significant portion of our historical revenue from a small number of hosting customers.
-During the three months ended March 31, 2022, our largest and second largest customers accounted for approximately 12.0% and 9.2% of the Company's revenue from hosting and equipment sales, respectively.
+For the six months ended June 30, 2022, our largest and second largest customers accounted for approximately 25.4% and 21.2% of the Company's Equipment Sales and Hosting segment revenue, respectively, and approximately 8.1% and 6.7% of the Company's total revenue, respectively.
 Any failure to meet our end-users' expectations, including, but not limited to, any inability to meet their requirements for increased hosting capacity at attractive rates, could result in cancellation or non-renewal of our business relationships.
 Our increased focus on self-mining could be interpreted by our current and prospective customers as being competitive or inconsistent with our third-party hosting operations.
 If these customers reduced spending on our services, or changed their outsourcing strategy by moving to in-house facilities or outsourcing to other service providers, and we are not able to offset that lost revenue or replace the reduced capacity utilization with our own mining equipment, it could have a material adverse effect on our business, financial condition and results of operations.
 We have made significant investments in our business, such as acquiring additional hosting facilities and equipment, and incurring additional costs in connection with the expansion of our business to meet our anticipated mining needs as well as the anticipated needs of both current and future customers.
 Accordingly, if we fail to obtain significant additional customers or fail to increase our self-mining operations, it could have a material adverse effect on our business, financial condition and results of operations.